nghia-nguyenhuu/nghia-nguyenhuu.github.io/_projects/9_project.md

     </div>
 </div>
 <div class="caption">
-    Celebrating TET, the Vietnamese New Year!
+    Celebrating Tết, the Vietnamese New Year!
 Families gather to enjoy traditional festivities, while students have fun playing a traditional game and embracing their cultural heritage.
 </div>